 By now, it’s a given that any driving involves switchbacks and winding roads, but this day was off to a pretty good start.
 After the drive over the hills to get back to Motueka, it was a beautiful and mostly straight drive along the Motueka River and then Highway 6.

 Since it was a going to be a long day, we decided to stop and stretch our legs at Rotoiti Lake in Nelson Lakes National Park.
 This park lies on the very northern end of the Southern Alps, and we had seen a documentary on this park on our flight from Hawaii.
-Apparently, it has a high alpine lake with the cleanest water in the world, by some measurements, with underwater visibility of over 60m (197 ft).
+Apparently, it has a high alpine lake with the cleanest water in the world, by some measurements, with underwater visibility of over 60 meters (197 feet).

 A brief stop at the visitor center and we were off for our 1-hour hike around the peninsula that protrudes into the lake.
 We’re used to the constant hum of cicadas, but here we heard a constant buzz of wasps.
 These wasps feed off sugar nectar excreted through long, clear tubes by a black fungus that covers tree trunks.
 Before wasps arrived, the nectar was an important food source for endemic birds.
 We found out later that these wasps also are very aggressive and attack and kill young birds!

-Since the rain clouds seemed to be lifting a bit, we decided to have the lunch we picked up at the New World in Motueka by the lake, with a view of the mountains behind it.
+Since the rain clouds seemed to be lifting a bit, we decided to have our picnic lunch by the lake, with a view of the mountains behind it.
 The only problem was the large number of sand flies.
 What could have been a nice, relaxed lunch turned into a swatting match in beautiful scenery.

-As everywhere there are tourists, the wildlife is not so wild anymore.
-Some very tame ducks walked up to us the moment we sat down, and one even snapped at my show laces to get my attention.
+As in every place with tourists, the wildlife is not so wild anymore.
+Some very tame ducks walked up to us the moment we sat down, and one even snapped at my shoelaces to get my attention.
 Beth thought I was mean, but I tried a little experiment: Eating from the open bag of potato chips, I walked backwards along the beach.
 Sure enough, I had an entourage of four ducks waddling after me, looking for handouts.
 Eventually, I turned around, and so did the ducks — at least for a while.
-It must have dawned on them that I won’t be sharing my food, so they gave up and harassed someone else.
+It must have dawned on them that I wouldn’t be sharing my food, so they gave up and harassed someone else.

 In Murchison, we stopped for coffee and to get gas.
 At the coffee shop, we ran into the German couple from Momorangi campground for the third time.
 They, too, were on their way to Westport.

-Onward, we had to drive through the Lower Buller Gorge, naturally, which was even more dramatic.
+Onward, we had to drive through the Lower Buller Gorge, which was even more dramatic.
 The road was now again winding, and at certain passages, it narrowed to a one-way road, with lights on either end controlling traffic flow.
-It felt like a very intimate drive, and the next time I visit the area, I’m going to make sure to book a rafting trip.
+It felt like a very intimate drive, and the next time we visit the area, we’ll make sure to book a rafting trip.

 After a load of laundry, there still was time to visit the nearby seal colony.
 We didn’t expect much, as we had seen colonies in Oregon, from far away, and we had just seen them up close kayaking.
 But it was a very interesting experience.
 The viewing platform was right above the colony, so we had great views of the seals.